Salem Workers’ Compensation Lawyer

 Cumulative or Continuous Trauma

-Cumulative or continuous trauma involves the degradation of a body part, joints, muscles or tendons as a result of a repeated task over a long period of time.
-These injuries are most common with workers that have long careers in manual labor positions.
+Cumulative or continuous trauma involves the degradation of a body part, joints, muscles, or tendons as a result of a repeated task over a long period of time.
+These injuries are most common with workers who have long careers in manual labor positions.
 Appropriate training and recovery between injuries can help prevent cumulative or continuous trauma injuries from occurring in the workplace.

 Types of Benefits Available in Salem Workers’ Compensation Cases

-If You Suffered A Workplace Injury in Salem, Our Lawyers Can Help
+If You Suffered a Workplace Injury in Salem, Our Workers’ Compensation Lawyers Can Help